Probate Q&A Series

 1. Detailed Answer

-Discovering that a third party is spreading false claims about your intent to sell real estate in a North Carolina probate case can create confusion, damage your credibility, and threaten the smooth administration of the estate.
-Here’s how to set the record straight under North Carolina law:
+Discovering that a third party is spreading false claims about your intent to sell real estate in a South Carolina probate case can create confusion, damage your credibility, and threaten the smooth administration of the estate.
+Here’s how to set the record straight under South Carolina law:

 1.1 Confirm Your Status and Authority

 First, verify your role in the probate proceeding.
-Only a duly appointed personal representative (formerly “executor” or “administrator”) has authority to sell estate real property after obtaining court approval.
-You can confirm your appointment by reviewing the Letters Testamentary or Letters of Administration on file with the Clerk of Superior Court.
+Only a duly appointed personal representative (formerly “executor” or “administrator”) has authority to sell estate real property, subject to any restrictions in the will or a court order.
+You can confirm your appointment by reviewing the Letters Testamentary or Letters of Administration on file with the Probate Court.

 1.2 Gather Supporting Documentation